Updated on – 03 Jan 2022

 Also check – Best vegan lip balm

-Ginger has anti aging properties because of being a great source of antioxidants.
+Ginger has anti-aging properties because of is a great source of antioxidants.
 Ginger contains 40-antioxidant properties that prevent free radical damage and save skin from aging.

 Cocoa butter is a rich source of phenolic antioxidants, essential minerals for skin nourishments.
 Cocoa also contains vitamin E which is a powerful antioxidant to prevent skin damage from free radicals.

 Cocoa also has anti-inflammatory properties.
-Cocoa butter in your product will inhibit the production of skin degrading enzymes to delay skin aging to give you a youthful look.
+The cocoa butter in your product will inhibit the production of skin degrading enzymes to delay skin aging to give you a youthful look.

 Cocoa butter can clog your skin pores.
 So if you are prone to acne issues, avoid including cocoa butter in your product.